analogdevicesinc/precision-converters-firmware/doc/sphinx/source/projects/ad5754r_iio/ad5754r_iio.rst

 firmware example with Analog Devices EVAL-CN0586-ARDZ and EVAL-AD5754R Evaluation boards and SDP-K1 controller board.
 This example code leverages the ADI developed IIO (Industrial Input Output) ecosystem to evaluate the AD5754R/CN0586 device by providing a device debug and data capture support.
-The code provides support for MBED and STM32 platforms, using the SDP-K1 controller board.
+The code provides support for STM32 platform, using the SDP-K1 controller board.

-The build guide for the Mbed and STM32 platform can be found in the further sections.
+The build guide for the STM32 platform can be found in the further sections.

    .. image:: /source/tinyiiod/app_interface.png
       :width: 350